chennisden/bounce/README.md

+# Packages you need

+_Very_ recently, I wrote two packages, `ifallfalse` and `macrolist`, and I published them to CTAN.
+The class depends on these two packages to compile, so make sure you have them.
+Run

+    tlmgr install packagename

+to install `packagename`.

 # Summary

 This is not a completed class; please keep this in mind when using it.
 The article is _mostly_ done, but refinements can be made to `bubblepage.sty`.
 The book needs serious revision (though you can still write LaTeX code and just wait for us to refine the visuals).